Efesasa0/smooth-life/README.md

 * Add additional kernels into calculation can change outcomes drastically.
 * Add user interaction feature for real-time parameter adjustments.

-You can address the flow_demo.ipynb to see the idea of a simpler version.
+You can address the flow_demo.ipynb to see the idea of a simpler version